MEETING THE EV MANUFACTURING CHALLENGE

 Agile3D CopperWeld solves the challenge of joining small copper leads.
 It can:

-- Weld hairpin (square) wire leads of Segmented Coils
+- Weld rectangular wire leads of Hairpin Stators

-- Weld wound bobbin leads to the rings of Segmented Stators
+- Weld wound bobbin leads to the bus rings of Segmented Coils

 With Agile3D CopperWeld, a high frequency TIG torch is combined with 3D vision to weld and inspect, combining all these functions into a single machine.